 This recognition is for the Comprehensive Annual Financial Report ("CAFR") for the fiscal year ended June 30, 2016.
 The Airport Authority has received this award each year since its inception in 2003.
-In order to be awarded a Certificate of Achievement, a government unit must publish an easily readable and efficiently organized CAFR.
-This report must satisfy both GAAP and applicable legal requirements.
-A Certificate of Achievement is valid for a period of one year only.
-The Airport Authority believes its current CAFR continues to meet the Certificate of Achievement Program's requirements.
-We will submit it to the GFOA to determine its eligibility for another certificate.
+In order to be awarded a Certificate of Achievement, entity's preparation and issuance of budget documents of the very highest quality that reflect both the guidelines established by the National Advisory Council on State and Local Budgeting and the GFOA's recommended practices on budgeting.
+This was the twelfth consecutive year that the Airport Authority received this award.